top of page

 And it’s exhausting.

-Not because you're doing something wrong, but because you’re living with constant pressure to prove yourself or be enough—to everyone else and to that voice in your head but never you.
+Not because you're doing something wrong, but because you’re living under constant pressure to prove yourself—to everyone else and to that voice in your head, but never to yourself.

 What If You Listened to a Different Voice?